Wednesday, January 1, 1986

-King's Quest was the first game in the King's Quest series.
-It was also the first game to use Sierra's AGI engine, which allowed the player to move the character throughout a scene and combined a text parser for actions, which was ground breaking at the time.
-Sir Graham is chosen to find the three treasures of Daventry.
+King's Quest: The Quest for the Crown (also known as King's Quest I: The Quest for the Crown) was the first game in the King's Quest series.
+It was also the first game to use Sierra's AGI engine.
+This allowed the player to move the character throughout a scene and combined a text parser for actions, which was ground breaking at the time.
+In this game, Sir Graham is chosen to find the three treasures of Daventry.
 Once he finds them, he shall become king.

 The game was released in 1983 as a keyboard controlled graphical adventure game with a text parser using Sierra's AGI engine.
 In 1990, it was remade as a point-and-click adventure game with remade art in 256 colors using Sierra's SCI engine.